- Competing interests

 Any questions raised during or after the peer review process will be referred to the Editors, who will request the original data from the author(s) for comparison with the prepared figures.
 If the original data cannot be produced, the manuscript may be rejected or, in the case of a published article, retracted.
 Any case in which the manipulation affects the interpretation of the data will result in rejection or retraction.
 Cases of suspected misconduct will be reported to the author(s)’ institution(s).

-In line with Biomed Central’s Permanency policy, corrections to, or retractions of, published articles will be made by publishing a Correction or Retraction article, without altering the original article in any way other than to add a prominent link to the Correction/Retraction article.
-The original article remains in the public domain and the subsequent correction or retraction will be widely indexed.
+In line with Biomed Central’s Permanency policy, corrections to, or retractions of, published articles will be made by publishing an Erratum or a Retraction article, without altering the original article in any way other than to add a prominent link to the Erratum/Retraction article.
+The original article remains in the public domain and the subsequent Erratum or Retraction will be widely indexed.
 In the exceptional event that material is considered to infringe certain rights or is defamatory we may have to remove that material from our site and archive sites.

 It may be possible for minor corrections to published articles to be made by the original author(s) posting a comment on the published article.
 This would only be appropriate where the changes do not affect the results or conclusions of the article.
 See our Comments policy for further information on posting comments.

-Changes to published articles that affect the interpretation and conclusion of the article, but do not fully invalidate the article, will, at the Editor(s)’ discretion, be corrected via a Correction article that is indexed and linked to the original article.
-Changes in authorship of published articles are corrected via a Correction article.
+Changes to published articles that affect the interpretation and conclusion of the article, but do not fully invalidate the article, will, at the Editor(s)’ discretion, be corrected via publication of an Erratum that is indexed and linked to the original article.
+Changes in authorship of published articles are corrected via an Erratum.
 See Changes in authorship for further information.

 On rare occasions, when the scientific information in an article is substantially undermined, it may be necessary for published articles to be retracted.
 BioMed Central will follow COPE guidelines in such cases.
 Retraction articles are indexed and linked to the original article.